akayibrahim/Solid-Principles-Tutorial/README.md

 Meaning: **(Class A extends Class B) = (Class B extends Class A)**

 Problem: We have a drink machine class below that it can prepapre drink and adding milk to drink.
 When we want to drink coffee, machine can preprare it and it can add milk to coffee.
 If we want to drink tea, it can prepare but it should not add milk to tea.
-If we check the rule, TeaMachine class can not replaceable with DrinkMachine class.
+If we check the rule, TeaMachine class can not replaceable with Machine class.
 So it will throw error when tea machine add milk.
 ```java
 public class LSProblem {
     static class DrinkMachine {